 Mr. and Mrs. Harry M. Pryale of Bloomfield Hills made this building possible through a gift from the Pryale Foundation.

-Due to an almost 40 percent increase in housing rental agreements over the last four years, OU is constructing a 500-bed student housing complex slated to open in September 2014.
-The $30 million facility will give freshmen and sophomores access to a small cafe, space for student meetings, and private and group studying.
-The building will also become the new home of OU’s Honors College.
+Due to an almost 40 percent increase in housing rental agreements over the previous four years, the 500-bed student housing complex opened in September 2014.
+The $30 million facility gives freshmen and sophomores access to a small cafe, space for student meetings, and private and group studying.
+The building is also the home of OU’s Honors College.
 More information about the new residence hall.